enginecommerce/engine-theme-manual/guides/theme-quality-assurance.md

 ## Theme Sections

-Verify each of the following stories are true:
+Verify each of the following stories is true:

 ### Home Page/Overall
 {:.no_toc}

 * Home page should be width-responsive and should behave as expected at phone (landscape and portrait), tablet (landscape and portrait), and desktop resolutions and aspect ratios
-* Products visible on the Home page should link to product detail pages
+* Products visible on the home page should link to product detail pages
 * Home page navigation should be present, usable, and consistent throughout the site
 * Client’s brand colors should be ubiquitous and consistently accurate throughout the site
 * Typography should be legible and styled in a typeface representative of the client’s brand
-* Meta data and other social and SEO structures should be present and well-formed
+* Metadata and other social and SEO structures should be present and well-formed
 * Tracking scripts should track views of the home page correctly
-* Home page tap/click targets should visible, large enough to be tapped/clicked, and unobscured by the edges of the viewport window
+* Home page tap/click targets should be visible, large enough to be tapped/clicked, and unobscured by the edges of the viewport window
 * Body copy should be engaging, grammatically correct, and consistent with client's brand message
 * Animations and JavaScript UX enhancements should be lightweight, easy to understand, and should fail gracefully in both incompatible and compatible browsers – use them to enhance, but don’t rely on them